OmBirari/OmBirari/README.md

-# 💫 Thanks for viewing my profile:  😊
+# 💫 Welcome to my profile:  😊
 I'm looking to collaborate to Data science projects for companies. <br>I'm currently learning Natural Language Processing and Computer Vision.<br>I'm also a freelancer as a Data Analyst.<br>I ❤️ studying research papers

 ## 🌐 Socials: